eeditiones/e-editiones-website/pages/members.md

 sidebar: false
 ---

-e-editiones is carried by its members: institutions and individuals working on open, sustainable digital scholarly editions.
+e-editiones is sustained by its members: institutions and individuals working on open, sustainable digital scholarly editions.
 Interested in joining?
 See [how to become a member](/pages/how-to-become-a-member/).

 ## Institutional Members